Russell Howard: TV and radio work

 In December 2015, Howard made his acting debut in BBC Two's hour-long comedy-drama A Gert Lush Christmas, which he also co-wrote.
 In the film, Howard played Dan Colman, who takes his girlfriend to meet his family in Bristol for Christmas.
 The film also co-starred Howard's sister Kerry, who played Dan's sister Julie.
 On 10 March 2016, Howard appeared on the BBC 1 panel show Room 101.

-In March 2016 Howard attacked Conservative MP Philip Davies on his BBC show calling him an "arsehole", "windbag", "wanker" and a "toad-faced hypocrite", accusing the MP of filibustering (talking out a bill).
+In March 2016, Howard attacked Conservative MP Philip Davies on his BBC show calling him an "arsehole", "windbag", "wanker" and a "toad-faced hypocrite", accusing the MP of filibustering (talking out a bill).
 Davies complained on the grounds of "inaccuracy" and "misrepresentation" and the BBC was forced to publish in the Clarifications and Corrections section of the BBC website stating "Davies did not personally use up all the time available for the debate and that almost three hours remained after he sat down".
 Howard was also found to have misrepresented Davies' views on disabled people and the BBC noted "that the programme did not fully represent his comments, which were, that it would be in the best interests of disabled people, and others, to be allowed to offer to work for less than the minimum wage, if the alternative were no employment at all".
 The broadcaster also agreed not to air the episode again due to their misrepresentation of Davies' position.
 The BBC Trust later rejected a further escalation of the complaint by Davies.

 Starting in October 2016, Howard presented a travel documentary series for Comedy Central called Russell Howard & Mum: USA Road Trip which involved him and his mother Ninette travelling through America.

 On 29 November 2016, it was announced that Howard would write and star in a 14-part weekly comedy series entitled The Russell Howard Hour on Sky One in 2017, as part of a two-year deal with Sky.
-The series began on 21 September 2017.
+The series began on 21 September 2017 and ran until 22 December 2022.

+Howard stated in January 2025 that he would no longer work on television and would instead focus on his stand-up tours and podcasts.
+Nevertheless, in 2026, Howard returned to Mock the Week as a recurring panelist in the programme's revival series on TLC.